Welcome to today's edition of the Rush 24-7 podcast.

 They've got their templates and their narratives, and they cannot be made to budge off of them.

-Finally got into bed at 5 o'clock, went in for the Redskin Steelers last night.
+Finally got into bed at 5 o'clock.

-We were guests of theirs last night, got to go down the field and uh and and chew the fat with Coach Zorn and watch the game from his box with his wife and some fan has uh house guests that he had in town.
+Got to go down the field and chew the fat with Coach Zorn and watch the game from his box with his wife and some fast house guests that he had in town.

-We waited in a suite for him to come up after his press conference after the game, but apparently it takes ages, it takes years to clear the parking lots at FedEx Feeler, 92,000 people in there.
+We waited to suite for him to come up after his press conference after the game.

-So we waited for about an hour and 45 minutes after the game and then headed in head to Baltimore, Washington International, which is the closest airport to the Washington Redskins Stadium in Landover, Maryland.
+So we waited for about an hour and 45 minutes after the game and then head to Baltimore, Washington International, which is the closest airport to the Washington Redskins Stadium in Landover, Maryland.

 Now, ladies and gentlemen, I want to tell you what to look for.